MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ### Creating Islandora import packages from CSV data

+* Outcomes:
+  * Generate a set of PDF import packages from the CSV file provided in this workshop.
-* maybe use the SplitRepeatedValues and SpecificSet manipulators?
+  * Use the SplitRepeatedValues, SpecificSet, and SimpleReplace manipulators

 #### Background